 For fixtures, the lifetime is the life of the product, at the reported operating hours (lamp life in hours divided by operating hours per year – see reference table "LED component Costs and Lifetime."
 The analysis period is the same as the lifetime, capped at 15 years.
 (15 years from GDS Measure Life Report, June 2007).

-For EISA exempt lamps are the rated lifetime of the product divided by the reported operating hours.
+For lamps lifetime is calculated as the rated lifetime of the product (actual if available, otherwise assume 20,000 hours for Omnidirectional, 17,000 hours for decorative and 25,000 for directional lamps based on average rated life of lamps on the ENERGY STAR Qualified Products list (accessed 6/16/2020)) divided by the reported operating hours, capped at 10 years.

-For lamps that are subject to the EISA backstop provision, the measure life is 2 years for Standard A-Lamps and 5 years for Specialty and Directional lamps, representing the number of years to the baseline shift.

 Deemed Measure Cost